 In keeping with Percy’s wishes, cremation took place and a celebration to honor Percy’s life was held Saturday, February 15, 2020, 3:00 pm, at Our Lady of the Sacred Heart Cathedral, The Pas, Manitoba with Fr.
 James Fiori, OMI presiding.
 A reception followed at the Golden Agers/Kin Centre, The Pas.

 In lieu of flowers, donations to the Heart and Stroke Foundation of Manitoba, 6 Donald Street, Winnipeg, Manitoba, R3L 0K6, would be appreciated by Percy’s family.

-To send flowers to Percy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Percy William Pielak, please visit our floral store.